Home, Up: Variables and User-Defined Constants

 The pseudo variables $ and $$ (the previous and penultimate results) will not be saved.

-You can add a comment line to the file by writing its text after the file name:
+You can add a comment line to the file by writing its text after the file name (without the hash sign #):

-SAVE is followed by a file name, everything that follows it is a comment -- you cannot specify which variable(s) will be saved.
+SAVE is followed by a file name, everything that comes afterwards is a comment -- you cannot specify which variable(s) will be saved.

 The file has one line for each variable, in the form of